 VAT rules for e-commerce in the EU

 If you want to open an online shop in the European market, you will have to deal with several VAT rules.
 These rules are different from when you only sell to customers in the Netherlands.
 For distance sales within the EU, one joint threshold of €10,000 applies.
 You can arrange your foreign VAT return via a one-stop shop system.
 This way, you do not have to pay VAT separately in each EU country.
 This one-stop shop system is also known as the One-Stop Shop scheme or OSS.
+You may also register your business for VAT in each EU country separately.

 EU VAT rules

-• From which EU country products are exported.
+- From which EU country products are exported.

-• Into which EU country products are imported.
+- Into which EU country products are imported.

-• Into which country products are imported from outside the EU.
+- Into which country products are imported from outside the EU.

 In practice

-The 'destination country principle' applies to sales and deliveries for which goods are sent from the Netherlands to consumers in other EU countries.
-This applies both to intra-EU sales and to sales from so-called 'third countries', countries outside the EU.
-This means that you charge your foreign customer the VAT rate of their EU member state.
-If the total annual amount of your foreign sales in EU countries remains below the threshold of €10,000, you can continue to charge Dutch VAT as a Dutch online shop owner.
+Do you sell, deliver and ship goods from the Netherlands to consumers in other EU countries?
+Then you usually charge the VAT of the EU country where your products go.
+You invoice your foreign customers the VAT rate of their EU country.
+Is the total amount of your foreign sales in EU countries per year below the threshold of €10,000?
+Then you are allowed to charge Dutch VAT as a Dutch online shop.

 Threshold amount

 In the EU, the threshold amount of €10.000 per year applies.
 This threshold amount applies to all intra-EU distance sales of goods together with the sale of digital services to consumers in the EU.
 The rules apply to all intra-EU sales to consumers, including sales that were not made through online shops.
+For example, taking orders by telephone.

-You can submit your foreign VAT return in 2 ways.
-You file a local VAT return for each EU country in which you have sold your products.
-Or you register with the Dutch Tax and Customs Administration for the Union scheme within the one-stop shop system (OSS).
-You cannot use both ways.
+- Or you register with the Dutch Tax and Customs Administration for the Union within the one-stop shop (OSS).

 Exception threshold amount

-If you sell goods that fall under the margin scheme, these will be exempted from the threshold amount.
-If you apply the margin scheme, you will owe Dutch VAT to the Tax Administration on the profit margin of the goods.
-You do not charge VAT (in Dutch) to the customer and do not mention this on the invoice either.
+If you sell goods that fall under the margin , these will be exempted from the threshold amount.
+If you apply the margin scheme, you will owe Dutch VAT to the Netherlands Tax Administration on the profit margin of the goods.
+You do not charge (in Dutch) to the customer and do not mention this on the invoice either.
 The VAT is included in your sales price.

 No VAT exemption for import